Blogs and Free Newsletters and News Sources

 World-class international business newspaper.

 • Lex Mundi Guides to Doing Business-- "Collection of [detailed] overviews written by Lex Mundi member [law] firms that provide detailed information about each firm’s country, state, or province."
 Includes the U.S. and Canada.

 • Live Currency Converter-- "Converts any amount from one currency to another with more than 150 foreign currenies available.
 Exchange rates are updated every hour."

 • Market Watch-- From the Wall Street Journal, thorough coverage of the world's stock markets.

-• Trading Economics-- "Accurate information for 196 countries including historical data for more than 300.000 economic indicators, exchange rates, stock market indexes, government bond yields and commodity prices.
+• Trading Economics-- "Provides its users with accurate information for 196 countries including historical data for more than 20 million economic indicators, exchange rates, stock market indexes, government bond yields and commodity prices.
 Our data is based on official sources, not third party data providers, and our facts are regularly checked for inconsistencies."
 Current data is free, but historical data is by subscription.

 • XE Currency Converter-- Figures